smcameron/space-nerds-in-space/README.md

-    apt-get install espeak; # optional alternative to libttspico-utils apt-get install alsa-utils; # optional alternative to sox, for "aplay" command apt-get-install libsdl1.2-dev; # optional, only needed for mesh_viewer apt-get install openscad; # optional, only needed if you intend to work on 3D models.
+    apt-get install espeak; # optional alternative to libttspico-utils apt-get install alsa-utils; # optional alternative to sox, for "aplay" command apt-get install openscad; # optional, only needed if you intend to work on 3D models.
                     # Also, it is recommended to get it from http://www.openscad.org/downloads.html
                     # as the version in the repos tends to be out of date.